KrishnaPriyaMolakalapalli/Batch_ETL_Pipeline_using_AWSGlue/README.md

 Conclusion -
 Built a batch etl pipeline that successfully transforms data from s3 bucket and load into a table in redshift cluster.

+Contributers -
+1. Nandini Javvaji:
+S3 Bucket Creation and Loading Data: Created an S3 bucket and uploaded the raw sales data to this bucket.
+IAM Role Creation: Created an IAM role with the necessary permissions for the Glue and Redshift services.
+Glue Script Development: Written an initial Glue script to perform basic data transformation.
+2. Krishna Priya Molakalapalli:
+Glue Crawler Setup: Created a Glue Crawler to catalog the data stored in S3.
+Redshift Cluster Setup: Set up a Redshift cluster for storing the transformed sales data.
+Redshift Table Creation: Created tables in Redshift to store the data.
+Glue Script Development:  modified the Glue script to load data into Redshift.
+3. Kaveri Reddy Veluri:
+Glue Script Development: Finalized the Glue script and added transformations.
+Glue Job Creation: Created and configured a Glue job to run the script.
+Pushing to GitHub: Pushed all the code, scripts, and configuration files to the GitHub repository.

+Together Work:
+The presentation (PPT) preparation was a collaborative effort by Krishna Priya, Nandini, and Kaveri.
+Together, we had designed the slides, explained the architecture, and included relevant diagrams, screenshots, and explanations for each component of the ETL pipeline.